sebek78/js-game-tribal-warfare/README.md

-# The Short Notes Notebook
+# Wojna Plemienna

-This is a simple card game for two players.
+## A simple card game for two players

 Each player controls a primal tribe.
 The goal of the game is to eliminate the concurrency tribe from this valley.

 This game is inspired by other card games but is not a clone or remake of any other game.